sinastiller/memory-card-game/README.md

 # Stranger Things Memory Card Game
-Stranger Things Memory Card Game is desigend for young and old.
-The goal of the game is to have found all the matching cars within the provided moves available to the user.
-Each move includes 2 cards being clicked on to find the according match to the first card.
-If successfull, the player gets to pick another two card without loosing any player moves.
-If not successful, a moves will be substracted and the player keeps on going to find two machting cards.
+Stranger Things Memory Card Game is designed for young and old.
+The goal of the game is to have found all the matching cards within the provided moves available to the user.
+Each move includes 2 cards being clicked on to find the acording match to the first card.
+If successful, the player gets to pick another two cards without loosing any player moves.
+If not successful, one move will be substracted and the player keeps on going to find two machting cards.
 The game is over once all the moves have been used or all the cards were matched to each other.

 ![Am I responsive](readme-images/responsiveness.png)